-He solved a problem in the slot machine’s precursor by simplifying the design and creating a structure for automatic payouts.
-In the 1890s, just a few years prior to Fey’s Liberty Bell, a popular gaming machine existed with cards where players would insert a nickel (comparable to $1 today) and try to make a good poker hand from the drum of cards.
+He solved a problem in the slot machine’s precursor by simplifying the design.
+He also created a structure for automatic payouts.
+In the 1890s a popular gaming machine existed with cards where players would insert a nickel (comparable to $1 today).
+They would then try to make a good poker hand from the drum of cards.

 These machines were novelties in some bars, but they weren’t intended as full-fledged gambling devices.
-Since there was no mechanism for automatic payouts, each establishment would have its own prizes and prize structure.
-Often, 50 cards, instead of the full 52, were loaded into the machine to create an inherent house advantage, usually to make getting a royal flush less probable.
+Since there was no mechanism for automatic payouts, each establishment had its own prizes and prize structure.
+Often they would load 50 cards, instead of the full 52, into the machine to create an inherent house advantage, usually to make getting a royal flush less probable.

 The first gambling machine that we would recognize as a precursor to the modern slot machine was invented in Brooklyn, New York, by Sittman and Pitt.
 This five-reel drum held fifty card faces and was based on poker ranks.
 This tradition continues today, with the majority of online slots featuring A, K, Q, J, 10 and 9 symbols on their reels.

-In 1899, Charles Fey of San Francisco devised a much simpler three-reel game with an automatic mechanism to pay out all possible winning combinations.
-This game was known as the Liberty Bell, and proved an immediate hit.
+In 1899, Charles Fey of San Francisco devised a much simpler three-reel game.
+It had an automatic mechanism to pay out all possible winning combinations.
+Known as the Liberty Bell, it proved an immediate hit.

-The first fully electromechanical slot machine was invented in 1963 by Bally, which is still a major casino game manufacturer today.
-Money Honey was the first machine to be able to give automatic payouts of up to 500 coins without human assistance.
+Bally invented the first fully electromechanical slot machine in 1963.
+(And is still a major casino game manufacturer today.)
+Money Honey was the first machine able to give automatic payouts of up to 500 coins without human assistance.

 Nowadays, the majority of slot machines are electronic video slots.
-The father of these games was invented by Fortune Coin Co.
-This became the de facto standard for slot machines around the world, and the basis was expanded upon throughout the decades.
+Fortune Coin Co. is known as the father of these games.
+This became the de facto standard for slot machines around the world, and was expanded upon throughout the decades.